wp-plugins/woocommerce-products-slider/readme.txt

 	License: GPLv2 or later
 	License URI: http://www.gnu.org/licenses/gpl-2.0.html

-	Fully responsive and mobile ready Carousel Slider for your woocommerce product. unlimited silder anywhere via short-codes and easy admin setting.
+	Fully responsive and mobile ready Carousel Slider for your woo-commerce product. unlimited slider anywhere via short-codes and easy admin setting.

 == Description ==

-A premium quality carousel slider to slide your woocommerce product. easy to use via shortcode anywhere
+A premium quality carousel slider to slide your woo-commerce product. easy to use via shortcode anywhere